EldritchElli/SDW/Core.md

 Character Creation is a process undertaken by Players to create their Characters.
-The proccess of making a character is simple and doesn't take too long. follow the instructions given in this section to create a character.
+The proccess of making a character is simple and doesn't take too long. follow the instructions given in each subsequent section to create a character.

 ## Base Statistics and Items